redeclipse/oldsvnre/data/skyboxes/readme.txt

     * The origin of this software must not be misrepresented; you must not claim that you wrote the original software.
 If you use this software in a product, an acknowledgment in the product documentation would be appreciated but is not required.
     * Altered source versions must be plainly marked as such, and must not be misrepresented as being the original software.
     * This notice may not be removed or altered from any source distribution.

+"dusk01" by Pieter Verhoeven

+"skyhigh" by Pieter Verhoeven